bird icon

-The main battery storage components are the battery storage containers, which include racks of batteries, control units, fire prevention and fire protection equipment; voltage transformers and inverters; and a small on-site substation.
+The main project components are the battery storage containers, which include racks of batteries, control units, fire prevention and fire protection equipment; voltage transformers and inverters; and a small on-site substation.
 The containers typically range from 10 to 25 feet long, 6 to 8 feet deep, and 6 to 10 feet high.
-The project team will work closely with the community to ensure impacts are mitigated and the facility fits in as seamlessly as possible.
+The project team is working closely with the community to ensure impacts are mitigated and the facility fits in as seamlessly as possible.

 How It Works